nlrichi/SkillsMania/README.md

 **Coin Reward System**
 1. When a user joins the system they start off with a total coin count of 0.
 2. By starting a course from the available course on the dashboard and successfully completing the task by returning to click the end course button they are rewarded 50 coins.
-3. The more courses they complete the coins the are rewarded and can gather.
+3. The more courses they complete the more coins they are rewarded and can gather.
 4. This serves as an incentivite for users to complete more tasks.

 ---------------------------------------